Get Inspired: Just how much can Jazmin Sawyers achieve?

 "The other day I phoned my mum and she said 'I hear you're in Belgium?', and I suddenly remembered I'd forgotten to tell her I was going there for a competition."

 For a girl who likes to keep busy, it's appropriate that everything happens fast in Sawyers' world.
-Her burgeoning solo music career - she is planning on recording some of her self-penned songs after the Commonwealth Games to use on an EP - began just two and a half months after she bought her first guitar, on a whim, from a charity shop last year.
+Her burgeoning solo music career - she is planning on recording some of her self-penned songs - began just two and a half months after she bought her first guitar, on a whim, from a charity shop.

 "I saw it and thought, that would be fun and I just taught myself and started writing songs," she said.
 "My friend organises open mic nights in London and he said why don't you come down.
 I went and played and it went down well.